CypherAlmasy/JuggleCode/README.txt

 - Improve the code by seperating the JuggleCode class into multiple classes, e.g one for methods, one for functions, asf.
 - Convert JuggleCode to a PHP extension (see PHP Preprocessors like <http://www.ohloh.net/p/pihipi> and <http://code.metala.org/p/ccpp>)
 - Find empty functions and methods; automatically oppress definitions of those and also the calls
+- Generate templateable scripts from a non-templateable PHP scriptfile

 Title: Credits and Bugreports